swansonk14/typed-argument-parser/README.md

 ## Tap features

-Here we overview the major features of Tap.
+Now we are going to highlight some of our favorite features and give examples of how they work in practice.

 ### Arguments